 The inspiration for the second element of the narrative structure was John Fowles’ 1969 bestseller The French Lieutenant’s Woman, the first ‘neo-Victorian’ novel and a long-time favourite of mine.

 Fowles’ narrator writes his 19th-century novel standing firmly in the 20th, and with no illusions whatsoever about those brutal truths Dickens was unable to describe, most obviously the scale and squalor of the Victorian sex industry.
-Adopting the same stance in Tom-All-Alone’s allowed me to solve many of my most thorny technical challenges, including that perennial elephant trap of historical fiction, the Conversation Contrived to Communicate the Context – all those toe-curlingly artificial chats about how Napoleon has just escaped from Elba, or Henry VIII is still waiting on that divorce….
+Adopting the same stance in The Man in Black allowed me to solve many of my most thorny technical challenges, including that perennial elephant trap of historical fiction, the Conversation Contrived to Communicate the Context – all those toe-curlingly artificial chats about how Napoleon has just escaped from Elba, or Henry VIII is still waiting on that divorce….

 Crucially, this approach also offered me a postmodern ‘knowingness’.
 On the one hand, I wanted to create the illusion for the reader that they are indeed reading a 19th-century novel, and I deployed all the resources of language, syntax, and sentence structure to achieve that.
 The sentences are longer and more complex than you’d typically find in contemporary fiction, and the vocabulary much more extensive and ambitious.
-I was also very careful to be as accurate with my dialogue as I had been throughout Murder at Mansfield Park.
+I was also very careful to be as accurate with my dialogue as I had been throughout The Mansfield Park Murder.
 I invested in a dictionary of historical slang and spent many happy hours looking up words like bloke (first written use 1851, possibly deriving from the Celtic word ‘ploc’, meaning ‘large, stubborn person’), to geezer (first written use in the 1880s, but probably in spoken use long before then, as it may derive from the Basque word ‘giza’, or ‘fellow’, which Wellington’s soldiers would have come across in the Peninsula War).